 Update: On March 25, 2021, Congress extended the deadline to apply for the Paycheck Protection Program to May 31, 2021.
 Access applications on SBA’s website.

-The year-end COVID-19 relief package includes a number of enhancements to the Paycheck Protection Program (PPP) that NAHB has fought hard on Capitol Hill to ensure:
+The December 2020 COVID-19 relief package included a number of enhancements to the Paycheck Protection Program (PPP) that NAHB fought hard on Capitol Hill to ensure:

 - Allowing home builders associations (HBAs) access to PPP funds;

 - Ensuring PPP recipients would not be unduly burdened by a cumbersome loan forgiveness process; and

 - Providing for builder members most deeply affected by the pandemic to have the chance at a second round of funding.

 In addition, recipients who subsequently have their loans forgiven under the program will be eligible to receive additional tax relief.
 Learn more about tax relief.

 Following these improvements, Congress passed another relief package in March 2021 that provides more relief to small businesses, including an additional $7.25 billion for the PPP, with existing eligibility rules remaining in place, including 501(c)(6) organizations.
 The measure also provides an additional $15 billion for the targeted Economic Injury Disaster Loan (EIDL) advance program.

 The December 2020 package expanded eligibility to receive a PPP loan to 501(c)(6) organizations, including state and local HBAs, if:

 - The organization does not receive more than 15 percent of receipts from lobbying;